designstem/fachwerk/README.md

 ### Custom project

 There are may cases you want a full control how the framework is set up.
-Just replace your index.js with this:
+Just replace your index.js with the following:

 ##### index.js